 Littlehampton has two beaches, East Beach, also known as Coastguard Station and West Beach.
-They are split by the River Arun, a bustling marina and harbour, as well as fine architecture.
-This visit was to the former.
-In one sense, it’s a traditional seaside holiday destination, but there’s also a range of exciting pursuits available, from boating trips to deep sea fishing, scuba diving to water skiing and sailing.
+They are split by the River Arun, a bustling marina and harbour and the town has fine architecture.
+This visit was to East Beach.
+In one sense, it’s a traditional seaside holiday destination, but there’s also a range of exciting pursuits available, from boating trips to deep sea fishing, or scuba diving to water skiing and sailing.
 The promenade also hosts the famous East Beach Café and there are parks and boating lakes that draw people to Oyster Pond and Mewsbrook Park.

 The beach as part of Alice’s routine.

 Sparse beauty, on the beach at Littlehampton.